charovatzbassar/ttcms/README.md

-# IT 207 Introduction to Web Programming
+# Table Tennis Club Management System
-This repository contains the project which carries 25% of the course grade.
+This repository contains the project for Introduction to Web Programming course which carries 25% of the course grade.